dan-kolis/hello-world/README.md

 # hello-world
-Learning the github Repo process 06 Nov 2011 01:15 Z Toronto ONT CAN Im trying to grasp the revision concept. this line added 01:22 Z
+Learning the github Repo process with ore precise figuring.
+Last touch: 12 Jun 2023

+In good old Toronto ONT CAN

+Im trying to grasp the revision concept built into the thing, sure sure.

+Document end